![]() |

 For solo travellers on a budget, a couchette is fine, you get a flat bunk in a safely lockable compartment and can sleep just as well as in a sleeper - never travel in just a seat, always book a couchette or sleeper on a night train for both comfort and security.
 It's worth paying the extra for a couchette in a 4-berth compartment as you get a lot more space per person than in a 6-berth.

-For families, a 4 or 6 berth couchette compartment is the ideal choice, you're all together in one compartment and can have a blast - bring a bottle of wine for mum & dad.
-Paying more for two separate 2-berth compartments in the sleeping-car probably isn't worth it (unless you've older kids and mum & dad want a break!).
+For families, a 4 or 6 berth couchette compartment is ideal, you're all together in one compartment and can have a blast - bring a bottle of wine for mum & dad.
+Paying more for two 2-berth compartments in the sleeping-car probably isn't worth it (unless you've older kids and mum & dad want a break).
 If there are 5 of you, you can buy 6 tickets for sole occupancy of a 6-berth couchette compartment, simply add a phantom child to the booking.

-But the sleeping-car does have a quieter, more civilised atmosphere, and it's obviously the best option for solo travellers & couples not budget-restricted.
+The sleeping-car has a quieter, more civilised atmosphere, and it's obviously the best option for solo travellers & couples not budget-limited.
 Some families and many solo travellers prefer it: A bed in a shared 3-bed single-gender sleeper doesn't cost that much more than a bunk in a 4-berth couchette compartment.
-In the sleeper, you get a proper fully-made-up bed with duvet (in couchettes you get a blanket, sheet & pillow and arrange them yourself).
+In the sleeper, you get a proper fully-made-up bed with duvet.

 -

-This often confuses people!
-They get berths 21 & 25 and think that they aren't in the same 2-berth sleeper compartment.
+It often confuses people when they get berths 21 & 25 and think they aren't together in the same 2-berth sleeper compartment.
 Of course they are!
 See the way sleepers are numbered.
 See the way couchettes are numbered.

 -